-As you’ve probably guessed from the name, Strawberry Cough by Dutch Passion is predominantly sweet and berry-like in its flavors.
-However, thanks to a good share of pinene in this strain, its sweetness is balanced out by delicious notes of pine, creating a smoking experience to remember!
+As you’ve probably guessed from the name, GG#4 Original Glue Auto by FastBuds is one sticky and pungent strain.
+However, thanks to a good share of pinene in this strain, its pungency is balanced out by delicious notes of pine, creating a smoking experience to remember!

 Humulene gives cannabis a pronounced smell of wood and earth which, when combined, reminds many people of hops.
 Actually, this plant is where humulene is found in its biggest quantities.
 Besides hops and cannabis, the terpene is also present in various spices such as coriander and cloves which, thanks to their humulene content, have often been used as a remedy for inflammation.

-Durban Poison is well-deservingly one of the most legendary cannabis strains on the planet.
-It was brought to Europe from South Africa in the 1970s, which is when more people were introduced to Durban Poison’s spicy flavor supercharged with humulene.
-This terpene is also responsible for the strain’s mellow effects, making it perfect for daytime use.
+Wedding Cake is well-deservingly one of the sweetest cannabis strains on the planet.
+While it’s clearly a dessert strain, the sweetness there is not overpowering, because Wedding Cake’s flavor is well-balanced thanks to the earthy humulene.
+This terpene is also responsible for the strain’s uplifting and balanced effects, making it perfect for daytime use.

 Ocimene is one of the sweetest terpenes out there.
 It has an almost sugary aroma with herbal and woody notes.
 It is widely found within many plants and flowers, and is one of the most common fruit terpenes that’s found in mangos, kumquats, mint, orchids, parsley, and basil.
 It’s believed that ocimene’s value lies in its antiviral, antifungal, antiseptic, decongestant, and antibiotic properties, putting it in the group of medical terpenes.
 One thing to consider if you want to benefit from ocimene in your weed is that it’s quite a delicate terpene and evaporates at only 100ºC.
 To save it, you therefore need to dry and cure your buds carefully.

-Ocimene is responsible for the sweetness in many strains, but Seed Stockers’ Pineapple is where you’ll find this terpene at its best!
+Ocimene is responsible for the sweetness in many strains, but Original Sensible Seeds’ Purple Haze Auto is where you’ll find this terpene at its best!
 This strain is overwhelmingly fruity and sweet, with effects that leave you euphoric and playful for hours.
-This is definitely a strain to share with friends since, thanks to ocimene, Pineapple’s fruity palette and cerebral high is a topic that can be discussed for hours.
+This is definitely a strain to share with friends since, thanks to ocimene, Purple Haze Auto’s fruity palette and cerebral high is a topic that can be discussed for hours.